drunkard/ceph-readable-doc/html/_sources/rados/operations/user-management.rst.txt

 :描述: Gives a user permissions to manipulate RBD images.
 When used
-              as a Monitor cap, it provides the minimal privileges required by an RBD client application; this includes the ability to blacklist other client users.
+              as a Monitor cap, it provides the minimal privileges required by an RBD client application; this includes the ability to blocklist other client users.
 When used as an OSD cap, it provides read-write access to the specified pool to an RBD client application.
 The Manager cap supports optional ``pool`` and ``namespace`` keyword arguments.